emu-russia/VitaTestSuite/README.md

 # VitaTestSuite

-This is not my priority project, which I do when I need to distract myself from other things and collect my thoughts.
+This is not priority project, which we do when we need to distract myself from other things and collect my thoughts.

 Test Suite for PS Vita.